jakka351/Barra-in-a-Beamer/README.md

 ![image](https://user-images.githubusercontent.com/57064943/163714778-8598c24a-6ae2-49f6-ba4c-42de94dfa025.png)

 ## Checklist Items
 - Decode Barra CAN Messages & Convert for BMW Cluster
 - Decode BMW DME CAN Messages that need to be emulated
+- Malfunction Indicator Lamps from Barra PCM > BMW cluster
-- Set Vehicle Speed Source to be `ABS via CAN`
+- Set Vehicle Speed Source to be `ABS via CAN` in Barra PCM
-- Create CAN Message for Vehicle Speed Source input on CAN ID 0x4B0 (Emulating the Falcon ABS Module using the BMW ABS Data)
+- Emulate CAN Message for Vehicle Speed Source input on CAN ID 0x4B0 (Emulating the Falcon ABS Module using the BMW ABS Data)
+- Emulate missing DME CAN messages for ABS and TCM due to removal of DME module
 - Disable Passive Anti-theft System in Barra PCM
 - Fit a second OBD port for Barra PCM diagnostics
 - Install interface board into vehicle